-These give an overview of the areas of need that should be met within the school setting, however, students may well have needs in more than one area.
-Assessment at Blundell's Prep takes into account the needs of the 'whole child' not just their SEN.
+These give an overview of the areas of need that should be met within the school setting, however, pupils may well have needs in more than one area.
+Assessment at Blundell's Prep considers the needs of the 'whole child' not just their presenting SEND.